LibrariesHacked/librarieshacked-web-content/articles/ipdatamaps.md

 - [Patents journal download](https://www.ipo.gov.uk/types/patent/p-os/p-journal/p-pj-download.htm) PDF or Basic XML

-For research, these services aren't always ideal - web seaches are helpful for finding specific information, rather than data analysis.
-For patent applications, weekly XML would also have to be compiled together in order to be turned into a current snapshot of the full data, and would ideally be in a more accessible format for non-developers.
+For data analysis, these services aren't ideal - web seaches find specific information, rather than data.
+For patent applications, weekly XML would also have to be compiled to be turned into a current snapshot of the full data, and would ideally be in a more accessible format for non-developers.

 There are a couple of datasets listed on Gov.uk, where the data has been compiled into snapshots in order for statistical research to be undertaken.
-A full description of the fields is also available on the relevant pages for each dataset.
+A full description of the fields is available on the pages for each dataset.

 - [Gov.UK IPO: Patent data](https://www.gov.uk/government/publications/ipo-patent-data) (updated 26th October 2015) A snapshot of patent applications received and subsequently published by the Intellectual Property Office.
 - [Gov.UK IPO: Trade mark data](https://www.gov.uk/government/publications/ipo-trade-mark-data-release) (published 23rd February 2015) A snapshot of trade mark applications received by the Intellectual Property Office.